cedricwalter/cedricwalter.github.io/_posts/2006-08-20-part-1-dedicated-internet-server-are-not-secure-out-of-the-box.md

 <span style="font-weight: bold;">
 <big>First SSH is not correctly configured</big>

-<small>X11Forwarding yes</small> a non sense for a server -&gt; ive change it to no
+<small>X11Forwarding yes</small> a non sense for a server -> ive change it to no
-<small>PasswordAuthentication yes</small> a non sense for a server -&gt; ive change it to yes to allow only strong logging with RSA public private keys.
+<small>PasswordAuthentication yes</small> a non sense for a server -> ive change it to yes to allow only strong logging with RSA public private keys.
 i’ve change some other values according to the table below:

   The <tt class="filename">/etc/ssh/sshd\_config</tt> file is the system-wide configuration file for OpenSSH which allows you to set options that modify the operation of the daemon.
 This file contains keyword-value pairs, one per line, with keywords being case insensitive.